 The board has developed a Services Guide to assist leaders in creating their services.
 The guide is available at the following link.
 It includes a possible order of service, suggested readings for Chalice lighting, Chalice extinguishing, and much more.

 Since we formed the Pastoral Care Committee @ UUCoP, my task is to establish a Joy and Care Program to send out greeting cards or notes on birthdays, anniversaries or other significant occassons, including sympathy or get-well cards.
 In order to accomplish this, I need your help.Send me the dates you would like remembered.
 I would appreciate being informed if one of our congregation is ill or hospitalized.
 Please help me with this task You can email me email@example.com or catch me at Sunday service to give me your info.
 Thank you for your co-operation.

-Special Notice*** Please note, we are now using Dadamail email software.
-If you would like to be added to the list, or believe you are not receiving announcements, or even just have questions, please email to firstname.lastname@example.org
+Special Notice*** If you would like to be added to the email list, or believe you are not receiving announcements, please email to firstname.lastname@example.org